 It makes sense then for CRL to concentrate its efforts on:

 - Accelerating digitization of CRL print holdings and coordinating archiving and digitization with other trustworthy digital libraries.
-We will therefore focus on digitizing materials in core collecting areas (commercial and industrial journals, newspapers, endangered foreign and U.S. state legal and government publications, and other primary source materials) and tailor its program to avoid overlap with JSTOR, HathiTrust, Canadiana, the Library of Congress, and other community-supported digitization efforts.
-That will help maximize the amount of materials we make available to scholars, and the number of print originals we can retire and protect.
+We will therefore focus on digitizing materials in core collecting areas (commercial and industrial journals, newspapers, endangered foreign and U.S. state legal and government publications, and other primary source materials) and tailor our program to avoid overlap with JSTOR, HathiTrust, Canadiana, the Library of Congress, and other community-supported digitization efforts.
+That will help maximize the amount of materials we make available to scholars, and the number of print originals we can protect.

 - Forging new strategic partnerships, and strengthening existing ones, with “libraries of record.”
 We will endeavor to enlist new partners that, like the Linda Hall Library, not only maintain important print holdings but can also make those holdings electronically available to CRL libraries.

 - Broadening the community’s support for trusted digital repositories like Portico and CLOCKSS.
-These efforts, if better funded, could bear much of the burden of archiving serials and other materials that are already electronically available to CRL libraries.
+These efforts, if better funded, could bear much of the burden of archiving serials and other materials that are electronically available to CRL libraries.